Deep Reinforcement Learning for Traveling Purchaser Problems: Introduction

-In addition, despite our proposed framework and the key DRL components introduced above, how to efficiently learn a high-quality policy remains another challenge.
+In addition, despite our proposed framework and the key components introduced above, how to efficiently learn an effective policy remains another challenge.
 Due to the huge state-action space, a randomly initialized policy network may suffer from inefficient exploration, which can result in slow convergence or even training collapse, particularly on large-sized instances.
-Different from the training techniques or tricks \citep{r_36, r_45} designed for specific problems (mainly TSP or VRP), we propose an effective and more generalizable training strategy based on meta-learning \citep{r_18}.
-The strategy trains an initialized policy network on a collection of small-sized instances, with the learning objective to achieve fast adaptation to large-sized instances at low fine-tuning cost.
-Furthermore, we observe that the initialized policy network can learn cross-distribution knowledge through meta-learning, such that it can effectively generalize across varied instance sizes and distributions, even achieving good zero-shot generalization performance to instances of much larger sizes that are never seen during training.
+Different from the training techniques or tricks designed for specific problems (mainly TSP or VRP) \citep{r_36, r_45} , we introduce an effective and general training strategy based on meta-learning \citep{r_18}, which trains an initialized policy network on a collection of varying instance distributions, with the learning objective to achieve efficient adaptation to new instances at low fine-tuning cost.
+Furthermore, the initialized policy network can learn cross-distribution knowledge through meta-learning, such that it can effectively generalize across varied instance sizes and distributions, even demonstrating zero-shot generalization ability to much larger instances that are never seen during training.

 We empirically evaluate our DRL-based approach on two types of TPPs: the restricted TPP (R-TPP), where the supply quantities of available products at each market are limited, and the unrestricted TPP (U-TPP), which assumes unlimited supply quantities.
 We conduct extensive experiments on various synthetic TPP instances and the TPPLIB benchmark \citep{r_35}.
 The results demonstrate that our DRL-based approach can produce near-optimal solutions with high computational efficiency, significantly outperforming well-established TPP heuristics in both solution quality and runtime.
 Notably, our approach achieves an average optimality gap consistently within 6\% on each category of the TPPLIB benchmark in our experiment, yielding a reduction of 40\%-90\% compared to the baseline heuristics.
 In addition, we further confirm the zero-shot generalization ability of the learned policy on instances that are much larger (up to 300 markets and 300 products, the largest size in TPPLIB) than the training instances.